lewie9021/node-compiler/README.md

 * Make intergrations optional rather than installing them all.
 * Make use of the 'commander' module for the command line interface.
 * Save log files in the directory specified in the configuration object's directory property.
+* Make a start on unit testing with Mocha and Chai.
+* Improve (standardise) error reporting.

 ### Changelog